Lee Oliver reviews a study that suggests caffeine does not boost short-term performance

-Two questions that have intrigued sports scientists for 25 years are: does caffeine ingestion prior to exercise cause an improved performance, and if it does, what mechanisms are responsible for that improvement?
-Early research indicated that caffeine ingestion increased time to exhaustion in endurance exercise because it caused a metabolic response in humans.
-The reason for this was thought to be that the presence of caffeine in the blood appeared to stimulate the release of the catecholamines adrenaline and noradrenaline, which in turn brought about an increase in the availability of fat as fuel for the working muscles; the effect of this was thought to be a sparing of muscle glycogen, or carbohydrate stores.
+Two questions that have intrigued sports scientists for 25 years are: does caffeine ingestion before exercise cause an improved performance, and if it does, what mechanisms are responsible for that improvement?
+Early research indicated that caffeine ingestion increased the time to exhaustion in endurance exercise because it caused a metabolic response in humans.
+The reason for this was thought to be that the presence of caffeine in the blood appeared to stimulate the release of the catecholamines adrenaline and noradrenaline, which in turn brought about an increase in the availability of fat as fuel for the working muscles; the effect of this was thought to be a sparing of muscle glycogen or carbohydrate stores.

 The potency of caffeine as a drug was initially illustrated by the fact that many of the students experienced quite powerful withdrawal symptoms.
 When the placebo and caffeine capsules were given out, 81% of the subjects correctly identified that they had taken caffeine and 94% correctly identified that they had taken the placebo.
-Caffeine ingestion did not cause any significant changes in heart rates during the warm up, or after a recovery period, and it did not alter the time taken to reach half distance.
-It also did not significantly change the time taken to complete the 1500m, or mean VO2 (oxygen uptake).
+Caffeine ingestion did not cause any significant changes in heart rates during the warm-up, or after a recovery period, and it did not alter the time taken to reach half distance.
+It also did not significantly change the time taken to complete the 1500m or mean VO2 (oxygen uptake).
 It did, however, result in a significantly increased mean and peak exercise heart rate.

 The conclusion from all this?

-Caffeine did not cause an improvement in this type of performance but it did cause a significant increase in exercise heart rate.
-That being said, the fact that the mean time to complete the trial was 1.2 seconds quicker during the caffeine trial than during the placebo initially looked exciting.
+Caffeine did not cause an improvement in this type of performance, but it did cause a significant increase in exercise heart rate.
+That being said, the fact that the meantime to complete the trial was 1.2 seconds quicker during the caffeine trial than during the placebo initially looked exciting.
 This is because the level of improvement required by an athlete may be smaller than the level of scientific significance.
-Does this therefore suggest that caffeine ingestion would be a worthwhile tactic before competing in events of this nature?
+Does this, therefore, suggest that caffeine ingestion would be a worthwhile tactic before competing in events of this nature?
 I believe the answer is no, for the following reason.

 The learning effect

 The results from this experiment suggest that the most likely cause of caffeine's ergogenic effect in endurance events is that it does stimulate catecholamine release.
-This was borne out by the significant increase in the exercise heart rate found in this experiment, because catecholamines accelerate the depolarisation of the sinus node and cause the heart to beat faster.
+This was borne out by the significant increase in the exercise heart rate found in this experiment because catecholamines accelerate the depolarisation of the sinus node and cause the heart to beat faster.

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is: